boyanzhang36/COMP90082-MS/README.md

 # Medical Secretary App - COMP90082 2020 S1 Team 04

-This repoistory contains backend components (database, api) inherited from the previous team, our team has made significant modifications and bugfixes to the backend and made a frontend codebase from scratch.
-The individual components have also been packaged up using docker containers.
-The benefits of this approach is the following: changes made to the docker compose yml file will be version controlled and the nuances of a server setup can be ignored because each setup will use the same file.
-Overall, it is far less timeconsuming to spin up a server than going through the original method of installing each component.

-The original documentation is located in the docs directory.
-This includes the api docuemntation as well as the original build configuration for the api and database.
+This repository contains several components: api, backend, frontend, genie_script, docs and files.
+Some of them comes from previous teams, and our team has made some significant modifications and solved bugs to make the whole project work smoothly and meet the client's expectation.

+"api" is based on the Apache Tomcat server.
+It not only contains the Restful API for handling the HTTP requests and includes the socket server listener for listening the data from Genie Script program.

+"backend" is a docker file including the Adminer, MySQL database and Tomcat server (a ```.war``` file generated from api).

+"frontend" is the mobile frontend flutter program which can be deployed on both Android and iOS devices.

+"genie_script" is the client that can upload the certain type files which are used to update the data in MySQL database.

+"docs" includes the documentations from previous teams and the documentations of API of Tomcat server.

+"files" includes files which can be uploaded by Genie Script program.
+There are some example exported files from Genie software, some files for uploading certain type, and the pdf report files are handed out in each appointment by our program.

 ## Backend

 ### Getting Started